kadennichols5/Predicting-Life-Ladder/README.md

 ## Overview
 This project analyzes the **World Happiness Report (WHR)**, an annual publication by the United Nations Sustainable Development Solutions Network (SDSN).
 The WHR explains the happiness and well-being of various countries worldwide.
 Data is collected via the Gallup World Poll, which measures well-being and happiness using a standardized set of survey questions.

-The dataset used in this project contains data from **2008 - 2023**, with **11 variables** and **2199 observations** in its raw, uncleaned form.
+The dataset used in this project contains data from **2008 - 2023**, with **11 variables** and **2199 observations** in its raw form.
 The main variable of interest is the **Life Ladder**, the national average response to the poll of life evaluations on many aspects of quality of life.
-The dataset offers a unique opportunity to explore global happiness trends, with additional data on key qualityof life metrics such as GDP, freedom of decision, social support, generosity, corruption, and life expectancy among others.
+The dataset offers a unique opportunity to explore global happiness trends, with additional data on key quality of life metrics such as GDP, freedom of decision, social support, generosity, corruption, and life expectancy among others.

 ## Goal